 • report thumbnail Eight Keys to Mercy: How to shorten excessive prison sentences Prison Policy Initiative, November, 2018(This report provides state leaders with eight strategies to shorten overly long prison sentences.)

-• Should prosecutors and survivors have a voice in shortening long sentences?
+• report thumbnail Should prosecutors and survivors have a voice in shortening long sentences?
 Prison Policy Initiative, October, 2018“Prosecutors are particularly unfit to determine whether individuals they have not seen in years or decades still pose a threat to public safety.”

 • Undue Influence: A Prosecutor's Role in Parole Proceeding R. Michael Cassidy, September, 2018(Prosecutors should ordinarily refrain from personally testifying at parole hearings, and should submit written comments to the parole board only in rare situations.)